 In order to register for ‘PAYE for Employers’, you will need to hold an HMRC Online Services account as an ‘organisation’ (HMRC assume every employer is a ‘business’).
 So you will have to follow the process to register as detailed above in Step 2 and obtain a new Government Gateway ID and password as an organisation.
 The User ID and password that you have as an individual should be retained so that you can continue to access your Self Assessment account.

 You may have seen the guidance on GOV.UK that suggests that where you already have an account, it is a simple case of adding the ‘PAYE for Employers’ service.
 However, we can advise that this is not the case – you cannot add PAYE for Employers to your existing individual online account.

 When you want to access your PAYE for Employers service (once it is set up), you can log in via GOV.UK.
 You can find information on what to do if you forget your User ID, password or have other problems signing in there too.

 If you do not register with HMRC before you pay your staff for the first time, then there are not any late registration penalties per se, however it follows that you will not have made the necessary payroll submissions to HMRC on time, and possibly not paid the tax due on time either.
 Both of these carry the possibility of interest and penalties.
 Therefore you should correct this and register as soon as possible if you need to.
 For further details, see our section getting things wrong.

-If you stop being an employer or your PA starts earning below the relevant LEL limit permanently, then you should inform HMRC by phone or in writing with a view to closing your PAYE registration.
+If you stop being an employer or your PA starts earning below the relevant LEL (and you expect it to be permanent) then you should inform HMRC so that they can close your PAYE record.
+You can usually do this when you send your last lot of payroll information to HMRC.
 You can find out more on stopping being an employer on GOV.UK.